 The Nebraska Legislature formed a Tax Modernization Committee to study Nebraska’s tax system, in response to tax reform proposals introduced on behalf of the governor during the 2013 Legislative Session.
 The Committee examined Nebraska’s tax system and made recommendations for any changes.
 The Committee recently concluded a round of public hearings to gather citizen input.
-The Committee issued a report to the full Legislature in December 2013.
+The Committee is to issued a report to the full Legislature in December 2013.

 What Can You Do?

 The Revenue Committee will be conducting a Public Hearing on several tax bills Friday, Feburary 7, 2014.
 We encourage Farm Bureau members to attend this hearing to support Tax Reform.
 Please Contact Jay Ferris firstname.lastname@example.org

 or 402-421-4409 if you are planning on attending.

 Join Farm Bureau members and submit a letter or email to the Committee with your ideas.
 Farm Bureau members are encouraged to let senators know that property taxes are a growing burden for all Nebraskans and the Committee should focus its efforts on means to provide property tax relief.